riteshrao977/World-Energy-Consumption-Prediction/README.md

 3.How to visualize trends over time

-4.How to build a basic ML model (Linear Regression)
+4.How to build a basic ML model

 5.How to make and display predictions